OHDSI/CaseControl/README.md

 ========
 - Extracts the necessary data from a database in OMOP Common Data Model format
 - Nesting in a cohort of interest (e.g. people with a particular prior condition)
-- Matching on age, gender, provider, and/or visit
+- Matching on age, gender, provider, time in cohort, and/or visit
 - Sampling of controls per case
 - Fitting outcome models using conditional logisitc regression